The UK public procurement policy on timber

-Details on the policy can be found in the Timber Procurement Advice Note (April 2010)
+Details on the policy can be found in the Timber Procurement Advice Note (revised June 2013)

 An overview of the policy can be found in this leaflet (which can be used to raise awareness of the policy amongst colleagues, contractors, supplier etc.)